webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Pay-It-Forward.md

 - Ability/Cost/3
 - Ability/Tier/Mid
 - Ability/Pool/Intellect
-- Ability/Categories/SUPPORT
+- Ability/Categories/Support
 ---

 ## Pay It Forward
+>3  Intellect

 You can pass on what you've learned.
 When you give another character a suggestion involving their next action that is not an attack, their action is eased for one minute.
 Action.